 Ultimately, these tactics help marketers save time and also gain more accurate results by sending the coupons and offers to their best prospects.

-The below screenshot shows how Email Affinity scores can be used in Hybris Marketing Campaign Automation:
+The below screenshot shows how Email Affinity scores can be used in SAP Marketing Cloud Campaign Automation:

 All Hybris Marketing applications use predictive analytics that’s built and trained on profile scores.